 Extrapolate that local problem, and you have a potential problem that exists in every other company globally.
 That’s a big addressable market.
 That checks off both big and global in our first best practice for SaaS international expansion.

 Best Practice #2: Involve international customers in your initial product plans.

 Happeo started the conversation with their Finish customers.
 But they moved quickly into the larger regional market of the Nordics (Denmark, Finland, Iceland, Norway and Sweden).
 They pulled in companies who were linked by their common language of communication -- English.
 These turned into reference customers.
 But, more importantly, helped them understand their sales cycle time.
 Something that is critical to understand when assessing a new market.

-OnGlobal Opinion: Time to revenue is one of our three key challenges in evaluating entry into a new market. -> Request a free Market Opportunity Attractiveness worksheet to learn the other two key challenges.
+OnGlobal Opinion: Time to revenue is one of our three key challenges in evaluating an entry into a new market.
+It's not just the amount of sales, but the time it takes to ramp them.

 Best Practice #3: Establish if a channel exists, or can be built out, to your global customers.